 Saying that my relationship with my Dad has been stressed over the past few years would be an understatement.
 We both have our viewpoints on key items that impact the way we live our lives.
 That being said, my dad is the single most influential person from my life.
 He is a man that is deserving of respect and honor and a ton of love, so on this day, this "Agile Dad" is going to share a couple key points/stories about the man who made me who I am today.

 As a Dad, there are never a loss of times that can be used to grow closer to, educate, enrich, empower, and even correct my kids.
 The art is knowing which of those – growing closer to, educating, enriching, empowering, correcting – is needed at which time.
-Sometimes, we use the situation or problem to … Continue reading Agile Dad: A Discussion with My Son on Team
+Sometimes, we use the situation or problem to … Continue reading Homegrown Agile: A Discussion with My Son on Team

 My first thoughts about Agile practices were not those of increasing productivity (even though they can), improving product speed to market (which they do), or even breaking down the walls between traditional "business" and "IT" (which happens, all the time).
 Rather, I kept seeing a cultural and environmental shift in the ways people interacted - from the client relationships to the leadership relationships.
 I saw how, at the core, we empowered people to do what they do even better and deliver things of value in order to improve relationships and the subsequently the wealth of all parties involved.